-When we were founded 11 years ago, we could have never dreamed that high profile people in society would want to specifically partner with us to get the word out on porn’s harms.
-The topic of porn and its proven harmful effects used to be something you’d never hear about from athletes, actors, activists, or other social media influencers—but that’s all changing.
+When we were founded in 2009, we could have never dreamed that high-profile people in society would want to specifically partner with us to get the word out on porn’s harms.
+The topic of porn and its harmful effects used to be something you’d never hear about from athletes, actors, activists, or other social media influencers—but that’s all changing.

 So, in order to get you hyped to continue in the fight to raise awareness on porn’s harmful effects, we’re giving credit where credit is due to these incredible Fighters.
 In their own words, here’s why they fight.